An endpoint weak-type estimate for multilinear Calder\'on-Zygmund operators: Introduction

 Analogous properties to the classical case were established for multilinear operators in \cite{GrafakosTorres2002} (see also \cites{MN2009,PerezTorres2014}).
 In particular, a weak-type estimate is proved and used to establish strong type estimates via interpolation.
-The appropriate weak-type estimate in the multilinear setting is of type $\left(1,\ldots,1;\frac{1}{m}\right)$.
-It is stated as the following: \begin{theorem}{1} If $f_1, \ldots, f_m \in L^1(\mathbb{R}^n)$, then where $A_2$ depends on $K$, $n$, $m$, and $\|T\|_{(L^2(\mathbb{R}^n))^m\rightarrow L^{\frac{2}{m}}(\mathbb{R}^n)}$. \end{theorem} As in the classical situation, Grafakos and Torres \cite{GrafakosTorres2002} prove Theorem 1 using the Calder\'on-Zygmund decomposition.
+The appropriate weak-type estimate for multilinear Calder\'on-Zygmund operators is of type $\left(1,\ldots,1;\frac{1}{m}\right)$.
+It is stated as the following: \begin{theorem}{1} Let $T$ be a multilinear Calder\'on-Zygmund operator.
+If $f_1, \ldots, f_m \in L^1(\mathbb{R}^n)$, then where $A_2$ depends on $C_K$, $n$, and $m$. \end{theorem} As in the classical situation, Grafakos and Torres \cite{GrafakosTorres2002} prove Theorem 1 using the Calder\'on-Zygmund decomposition.
 An alternative proof is presented in Section 3.